This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Please refer to the Ahutoetoe School Enrolment information- for School Zone map.
 We are unable to accept any out of zone enrolments.

-There are many ways parents can be involved in school life, for example; In the junior years, kaiako may organise a parent help roster for reading and writing assistance.
+There are many ways parents can be involved in school life, for example; In the junior years, kaiako/teachers may organise a parent help roster for reading and writing assistance.
 PTA – joining the committee or being a “helping hand” at events or other activities, Library – assistance with the Scholastic book club, stock take etc...
 Working bees, Road Crossing.
 Please talk with your child's kaiako to see what you can assist with.

 Personal Details

-During the course of the school day, photos may be taken of student learning.
+During the course of the school day, photos may be taken of students learning.
 From time to time we may like to use photographs of your child for school noticeboard displays, school newsletters, school website and special articles in the local paper.
 Please advise if you do not wish for photos to be made available for this purpose.

 Personal Property